Paid Sick Leave in California

 Paid Sick Leave (PSL)

-Paid Sick Leave (PSL) is a permanent law in California that requires employers to provide at least 24 hours or three days off each year to most workers.
+Paid Sick Leave (PSL) is a permanent law in California that requires employers to provide paid time off to workers for treatment, diagnosis or preventative care for themselves, a family member or a designated person.
+Starting January 1, 2024, employers must provide at least 40 hours or five days off each year to most workers.
 This includes full-time, part-time and temporary workers who meet these qualifications:

 - Work for the same employer for at least 30 days within a year in California, and